Francis Hopkinson: United States Flag

 On June 14, 1777, the Second Continental Congress adopted the Stars and Stripes as the first official national flag of the newly independent United States (later celebrated as Flag Day).
 The resolution creating the flag came from the Continental Marine Committee.
 Hopkinson became a member of the committee in 1776.
 At the time of the flag's adoption, he was the chairman of the Navy Board, which was under the Marine Committee.
 Today, that office has been transferred to the United States Secretary of the Navy.

 Hopkinson is recognized as a designer of the Flag of the United States, and the journals of the Continental Congress support this.
 On May 25, 1780, Hopkinson wrote a letter to the Continental Board of Admiralty mentioning several patriotic designs he had completed during the previous three years.
 One was his Board of Admiralty seal, which contained a shield of seven red and six white stripes on a blue field.
 Others included the Treasury Board seal, "7 devices for the Continental Currency," and "the Flag of the United States of America."
 Hopkinson noted that he had not asked for any compensation for the designs but was seeking a reward: "a Quarter Cask of the public Wine."
 The board sent that letter on to Congress.

 Hopkinson submitted another bill on June 24 for his "drawings and devices."
 In this second letter, Hopkinson did not mention designing the flag of the United States.
 Instead, the first item listed was "the great Naval Flag of the United States" along with the other contributions.
 This flag with its red outer stripes was designed to show up well on ships at sea.
 A parallel flag for the national flag was most likely intended by Hopkinson with white outer stripes as on the Great Seal of the United States and on the Bennington flag, which commemorated 50th anniversary of the founding of the United States in 1826.
-Ironically, the Navy flag was preferred as the national flag.